Naenae to Moores Valley Tramway

 Both the Moores Valley side of the tramway and the photo have the following landscape features in common:

-1. The photo shows a natural low area (gulley floor) where a creek likely flows just south and following the tramway track.
+1. The photo shows a natural low area (gully floor) where a creek likely flows just south and following the tramway track.
 This matches the landscape in Moores Valley where the tramway is located.

 3. The photo shows a natural spur near the bottom of the tramway track to the north.
 This matches Moores Valley as this is where the track is cut to pass through a spur near the bottom of the hill.